svenhjol/Strange/docs/features/quests.md

 ## Keeping track of quests

-Quests in progress are viewable at the top of your inventory screen.
+Quests that are in progress are viewable at the top of your inventory screen.
 Each box represents a single quest and shows its name and progress (as a bar).
 Click on the box to show a more detailed view including the necessary actions you need to complete the quest criteria.

 From this screen you may also **Quit** a quest.
 You do not get any partial reward for any progress you have made.